HamzaManzoorUIUX/MERN-Stack-course/readme.md

-# this is my typescript-dev branch readme file in which we manage our projects.
+# this is my typescript-dev branch readme file in which we manage our typescript projects.